aredn/documentation/arednGettingStarted/installing_firmware.rst

 - Click ``Flash image`` to upload the AREDN® firmware

-The node will automatically reboot after installing AREDN®, and you may need to refresh your network interface to receive a new IP address before continuing.
+The node will automatically reboot after installing AREDN®, and you may need to refresh your computer's network interface to receive a new IP address before continuing to the *Firstboot node setup* steps in the **Getting Started** section.

 After the firmware install
 --------------------------